JACoW-org/docs-ECRIS/docs/InvitedOrals/SPCreview-s.md

 5. [the abstract is not appropriate for some reasons](#5-the-abstract-is-not-appropriate-for-some-reasons): the reviewer will ask the abstract to be rejected;

 6. [the abstract is a duplicate of another abstract](#6-the-abstract-is-a-duplicate-of-another-abstract): the reviewer will mark it as duplicate to merge with.
-This final case is rarely used in IPACs and can be ignored.
+This final case is rarely used in ECRISs and can be ignored.

 For all cases but #4 it is first needed to press the "Review" button in the interface (ignore the "*Leave a comment...*" area for now) towards the bottom of the page: